JorisCWD/EMS-Tool--switched-IDE/EMS-Tool/wwwroot/lib/gridstack/readme.md

 ## Requirements

-GridStack no longer requires external dependencies as of v1.0.0 (lodash was removed in v0.5.0 and jquery API in v1.0.0). v3 is a complete HTML5 re-write removing need for jquery (still available for legacy apps). v6 is native mouse and touch event for mobile support, and no longer have jquery-ui version.
+GridStack no longer requires external dependencies as of v1 (lodash was removed in v0.5 and jquery API in v1). v3 is a complete HTML5 re-write removing need for jquery. v6 is native mouse and touch event for mobile support, and no longer have jquery-ui version.
 All you need to include now is `gridstack-all.js` and `gridstack.min.css` (layouts are done using CSS column based %).

 ## Specific frameworks

 search for ['gridstack' under NPM](https://www.npmjs.com/search?q=gridstack&ranking=popularity) for latest, more to come...

-- **Angular**: we now ship out of the box with Angular wrapper components - see <a href="https://github.com/gridstack/gridstack.js/tree/master/demo/angular/src/app" target="_blank">Angular Demo</a>.
+- **Angular**: we ship out of the box an Angular wrapper - see <a href="https://github.com/gridstack/gridstack.js/tree/master/angular" target="_blank">Angular Component</a>.
 - **Angular9**: [lb-gridstack](https://github.com/pfms84/lb-gridstack) Note: very old v0.3 gridstack instance so recommend for **concept ONLY if you wish to use directive instead**.
+Code has **not been vented** at as I use components.
 - **AngularJS**: [gridstack-angular](https://github.com/kdietrich/gridstack-angular)
 - **Ember**: [ember-gridstack](https://github.com/yahoo/ember-gridstack)
 - **knockout**: see [demo](https://gridstackjs.com/demo/knockout.html) using component, but check [custom bindings ticket](https://github.com/gridstack/gridstack.js/issues/465) which is likely better approach.
 - **Rails**: [gridstack-js-rails](https://github.com/randoum/gridstack-js-rails)
-- **React**: see [demo](https://gridstackjs.com/demo/react.html) with [src](https://github.com/gridstack/gridstack.js/tree/master/demo/react.html), or  [react-gridstack-example](https://github.com/Inder2108/react-gridstack-example/tree/master/src/App.js), or read on what [hooks to use](https://github.com/gridstack/gridstack.js/issues/735#issuecomment-329888796)
+- **React**: work in progress to have wrapper code: see <a href="https://github.com/gridstack/gridstack.js/tree/master/react" target="_blank">React Component</a>.
+But also see [demo](https://gridstackjs.com/demo/react.html) with [src](https://github.com/gridstack/gridstack.js/tree/master/demo/react.html), or  [react-gridstack-example](https://github.com/Inder2108/react-gridstack-example/tree/master/src/App.js), or read on what [hooks to use](https://github.com/gridstack/gridstack.js/issues/735#issuecomment-329888796)
 - **Vue**: see [demo](https://gridstackjs.com/demo/vue3js.html) with [v3 src](https://github.com/gridstack/gridstack.js/tree/master/demo/vue3js.html) or [v2 src](https://github.com/gridstack/gridstack.js/tree/master/demo/vue2js.html)
 - **Aurelia**: [aurelia-gridstack](https://github.com/aurelia-ui-toolkits/aurelia-gridstack), see [demo](https://aurelia-ui-toolkits.github.io/aurelia-gridstack/)